AbhiramTadepalli/abhiramtadepalli.github.io/blog/data/1-Trends Autocomplete Blog.md

 ### Word Capture

 matching title to each query.
-For each query word, it marks the highest similarity to any title word and returns the `bestScore` for that query word via a piecewise.
+For each query word, it finds the most similar title word and assigns a `bestScore` using a piecewise scale.
 100% word captures are ranked the highest.

 ```ts_smartWordCapture_code
 // How much of the query is captured by the title words